csc-training/summerschool/gpu/docs/07-multi-gpu.md

                       size_t srcOffset, int dstDev, int dstDev)
 ```
 * a copy through host memory is donw when direct p-t-p  is missing
-* in SYCL there is no equivalent to `hipMemcpyPeer`, with buffers is implementation dependent
+* no equivalent `hipMemcpyPeer`in SYCL, with buffers is implementation dependent